Updated January 28, 2019

 "Even if Voyageurs is technically still accessible, a government shutdown is never good news for our national parks.
 Voyageurs and all our parks are under-funded and under-staffed already.
 It’s frustrating to see Park Service staff dealing with income uncertainty.
 We need them; there’s a lot of work to be done, not only to preserve places like Voyageurs but to ensure public safety," stated Christina Hausman, executive director of Voyageurs National Park Association.

-We join with park partners across the country in our plea to reopen the Department of the Interior and keep our National Parks protected, funded, and staffed.
+We join with park partners across the country in our plea to keep our National Parks protected, funded, and staffed.
 Voyageurs and all our parks will feel the repercussions of this shutdown for months to come.